TritonDataCenter/node-manta/README.md

 Basic commands include:

-1. mls - list directory contents, default /:user/stor
+1. mls - lists directory contents, default /:user/stor
 2. mput - uploads data to a Manta object
 3. mget - downloads an object from Manta
 4. mjob - creates and runs a computational job on Manta
-5. mfind - walk a Manta hierarchy to find names of objects by name, size, or type
+5. mfind - walks a Manta hierarchy to find names of objects by name, size, or type

 A full set of commands for interacting with Manta is in `bin`.